ColinTheRobot/info-session-code-along/code_along.md

    </html>
 	```

-	The browser in Chrome won't look any different because it won't automatically detect and and show your changes.
+	The browser in Chrome won't look any different because it won't automatically detect and show your changes.

 	But if you refresh the window it should reflect the changes you just made.
 If it doesn't, make sure you saved the file and that you don't have any typos!

 	Finally, let's add a button that will use Javascript to alert your name.
-Again, normally we'd want to create a separate file for this, but today we're gonna put it within `<script>` tags in our HTML.
+Again, normally we'd want to create a separate file for this, but today we're going to put it within `<script>` tags in our HTML.

 5. Let's add a `button` element to our page and a Javascript [onclick](http://www.w3schools.com/jsref/event_onclick.asp) event.
-When our button is clicked, it'll fire off a browser alert.
+When we click our button, it'll fire off a browser alert.
 Let's add the code below:

 	```html
 	<button onclick="alert('Hello World!')">Click me!</button>